DonChr/MonaLena/README.md

 # MonaLena
 **MonaLena** is a comprehensive C++ image-library for converting color images to grayscale and from grayscale to halftone aka dithering.
 The library implements a full conversion pipeline.
-There are several Color to grayscale conversions available.
+There are several color to grayscale conversions available.
 The grayscale image can be preprocessed to enhence edges and/or remove noise before one of several dither algorithmus are applied.
 In the last stage of the pipeline various effects can be created with postprocessing filters.
 One of the more fancy postprocessing steps is GameOfLife by John Conway.